 For a Quick Bite:

-° Any of the above-mentioned places doing ombre of wine with panini.
+(Aside for any of the above-mentioned places doing ombre of wine with panini.):

 Piazza Della Frutta (food truck, late afternoon only)